 Philadelphia led 35-0 after the first play of the second quarter, broke franchise records for points in a half (45) and total yards in a game (592), and finished with its second-most points in a regular-season game.

-Vick and his teammates also ruined any good feelings the Redskins hoped to generate with their pregame announcement of a five-year contract extension worth up to $78 million for their quarterback, former Philadelphia star Donovan McNabb.
+Vick and his teammates also ruined any good feelings the Washington Football Team hoped to generate with their pregame announcement of a five-year contract extension worth up to $78 million for their quarterback, former Philadelphia star Donovan McNabb.

 “Big credit to Michael Vick.
-He made some plays today that I haven’t seen a lot of quarterbacks make for a long time,” said Redskins coach Mike Shanahan, who never before had an opponent score 59 points.
+He made some plays today that I haven’t seen a lot of quarterbacks make for a long time,” said Washington Football Team coach Mike Shanahan, who never before had an opponent score 59 points.
 “When something wasn’t there in the passing game, he made plays with his legs.
 Really a big-time game.”

 Vick completed his first 10 passes en route to going 20 for 28 for 333 yards, and ran for 80 yards on eight carries, passing Steve Young for the second-most career yards rushing by an NFL quarterback, behind only ex-Eagles QB Randall Cunningham.